gdiet/backup/src/test/manual/README.md

   - nothing is logged
   - Windows script waits for confirmation
   - [x] 2024-09-03 6.0.0-M6 dfaffe8d Windows

+## db-migrate

+- Called with a database file from the previous database format
+  - good success information is displayed and logged
+  - Windows script waits for confirmation
+  - [x] 2024-10-25 6.0.0-M9 c5308d19 Windows

+- Called with a current repository
+  - good failure information is displayed and logged
+  - Windows script waits for confirmation
+  - [x] 2024-10-25 6.0.0-M9 c5308d19 Windows

+- Called without valid repository
+  - good failure information is displayed and logged
+  - Windows script waits for confirmation

 ## Logging and Command Line Output